bmaupin/micro-beyond-earth/README.md

 If the game crashes when loading a save with this mod enabled, simply start the game again and load the save again.
 As long as the save is only loaded once it shouldn't cause any issues.

-The issue appears to occur more frequently with the smaller map sizes such as duel and dwarf, so avoiding those map sizes should reduce changes of encountering this problem.
+The issue appears to occur more frequently with the smaller map sizes such as duel and dwarf, so avoiding those map sizes should reduce chances of encountering this problem.

 #### Missing game features